SanderSoulwax/CDVConfigPrefs/README.md

 window.ConfigPrefs.getConfigPreference
 -------------------

-Get a configpreference from config.xml by key (without the 'configprefs-' prefix)
+Get a configpreference from config.xml by key

     window.ConfigPrefs.getConfigPreference('Example', function(value){
         if (null === value) {